dwchiang/laravel-on-aws-ecs-workshops/section-04/README.md

 ❯ pwd
 /xxx/xxx/xxx/my-laravel-on-ecs

-# Switch to the CDK folder of your project repo
-❯ cd cdk

-# If you have duplicated this file, you can skip this step
+# If you have duplicated and edit the variable file, you can skip this step
 ❯ cp export-variables.example export-variables
 ```

-Edit the file `my-laravel-on-ecs/cdk/export-variables` and modify the value of `THIS_DEPLOYMENT_DOMAINNAME` to be the domain name in your case.
-For example, in my case will be `export THIS_DEPLOYMENT_DOMAINNAME="ernestchiang.com"`.
+Edit the file `my-laravel-on-ecs/export-variables` and modify the value of `THIS_DEPLOYMENT_DOMAINNAME` to be the domain name in your case.
+For example, in my case it will be `export THIS_DEPLOYMENT_DOMAINNAME="ernestchiang.com"`.

 ```
+# load variables
 ❯ source export-variables
 ```

 Before the deployment, let's have a git commit to record this moment:

 ```
-❯ cd ..
 ❯ pwd
 /xxx/xxx/xxx/my-laravel-on-ecs